noahCandaele/jasmin-aes-gcm/README.md

 - Check installed version: `jasminc -version`

 ### Docker
-We provide a Dockerfile in the `Docker` directory to build a Docker image with the Jasmin compiler preinstalled.
+We provide a Dockerfile in the `docker` directory to build a Docker image with the Jasmin compiler preinstalled.
 A container can then be created using this image.

 This Dockerfile has been successfully tested with a Ubuntu 22.04 base image.